 All organisations that use personal data (including health and care organisations) also need to be registered with the Office of the Information Commissioner.
 If your organisation is not already registered, you can apply online.

 The DSPT is an online self-assessment tool that measures your organisation’s level of data security against a set of ten national standards.

 There are two levels to work towards:

-- entry level, which is needed for social care organisations that deliver services under the NHS Standard Contract or that want to apply for NHSmail accounts
+- ‘approaching standards’ status: Completing Approaching Standards on the Data Security and Protection Toolkit – Digital Social Care which is needed for social care organisations that deliver services under the NHS Standard Contract or that want to apply for NHSmail accounts

 - ‘standards met’ which is the level all NHS organisations need to achieve and is recommended for social care organisations

 If your organisation has not registered and completed a DSPT assessment for compliance already, at least to entry level, you will have to do this before you can apply for NHSmail.